shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 ## Map Enum Type Using @ElementCollection annotation

-When we need to represent fixed set of constants or known number of values that are not going to be changed, we use enum in java.
+When we need to represent fixed set of constants or known number of values that are not going to be changed usually, we use enum in java.
 Here in jpa we use @Enumerated annotation to store enum types in database.
 But now, I am going to show you how to use @Enumerated with @ElementCollection.

-Note: There are two types of database representation for enum types.
-For string representation we use @EnumType.String and for numerical representation we use @EnumType.Ordinal.
+**Note:** There are two types of database representation for enum types.
+For string representation we use **@EnumType.String** and for numerical representation we use **@EnumType.Ordinal**.

 However, let's say we have an entity called Movie and enumType called genre.
 Now we are going to map collection of genres to each movie object.

-Move.java
+**Move.java**

 ```
 package com.company.model;